piyush-eon/react-news-app-inshorts-clone/README.md

 </table>

 ## Important Note
-News api doesn't allow you to fetch the api from a deployed site.
+For some reason, News API only works on mozilla browsers in free plan other than that - News api doesn't allow you to fetch the api from a deployed site.
 You can fork this repo and run in your local server and add your apikey in config.js file in the root.

 ## Demo